Servers in the XRP Ledger communicate to each other using the XRP Ledger peer protocol, also known as RTXP.

 The pros and cons of each configuration are as follows:

 Configuring a Private Server

-rippled config file to make your server act as a private peer.
-Use the
+To configure your server as a private server, set the